AY2526S1-CS2113-T11-2/tp/docs/DeveloperGuide.md

 ##### Name-based deletion
 Rejected due to ambiguity when duplicate names exist.
 Index-based deletion remains deterministic and simpler to implement.

-##### Deferred deletion
+**Deferred deletion:**
-We considered queuing deletions and saving all at exit.
-Rejected in favor of immediate persistence for reliability and simplicity.
+Queuing deletions and saving all at exit was considered but rejected in favor of immediate persistence for reliability and simplicity.

 ***